 6 weeks - 10 hours of lecture per week 8 weeks - 7.5 hours of lecture per week Additional Details Subject/Course Level: Rhetoric/Undergraduate Grading/Final exam status: Letter grade.
 Final exam required.
-Race and Order in the New Republic: Read Less [-] RHETOR 153 American Political Rhetoric 4 Units Terms offered: Fall 2020, Summer 2018 Second 6 Week Session, Summer 2017 Second 6 Week Session A survey of the ways in which Americans have discussed their existence as a distinct nation their rights and obligations, and the legitimate modes of political action open to them.
+Race and Order in the New Republic: Read Less [-] RHETOR 153 American Political Rhetoric 4 Units Terms offered: Summer 2023 First 6 Week Session, Fall 2020, Summer 2018 Second 6 Week Session A survey of the ways in which Americans have discussed their existence as a distinct nation their rights and obligations, and the legitimate modes of political action open to them.
 Readings cover the 17th through the 20th centuries and may include discussion of sermons, novels, philosophy, social and political theory, autobiographies, declassified government planning documents, Congressional testimony, and films.
-American Political Rhetoric: Read More [+] Hours & Format Fall and/or spring: 15 weeks - 3 hours of lecture per week Additional Details Subject/Course Level: Rhetoric/Undergraduate Grading/Final exam status: Letter grade.
-Final exam required.
+American Political Rhetoric: Read More [+] Hours & Format Fall and/or spring: 15 weeks - 3 hours of lecture per week Summer: 6 weeks - 7.5 hours of lecture per week Additional Details Subject/Course Level: Rhetoric/Undergraduate Grading/Final exam status: Letter grade.
+Alternative to final exam.
 American Political Rhetoric: Read Less [-] RHETOR 155 Discourses of Colonialism and Postcoloniality 4 Units Terms offered: Fall 2019, Spring 2015, Spring 2011 This course critically explores key concepts and figures used in the public discourse of European colonialism to justify territorial expansion in the 19th century such as "race," "culture," "civility," and "the Orient" and their disturbing legacies for the knowledges, practical projects, and problems of contemporary postcolonial societies in a globalizing world.
 Discourses of Colonialism and Postcoloniality: Read More [+] Rules & Requirements Repeat rules: Course may be repeated for credit without restriction.
 Hours & Format Fall and/or spring: 15 weeks - 3 hours of lecture per week Summer: